Tino Caspanello: Career

+Early productions

-In 2003 his play Mari (The Sea) received the Special Jury Prize of the Premio Riccione Teatro, awarded for playwriting.
-In 2004 the play was presented at the Santarcangelo dei Teatri Festival, directed by and starring Caspanello, and also starring his wife, Cinzia Muscolino.
-Translated into French by Frank and Bruno La Brasca, the play has been produced by the French companies Cie La Strada, La Lune Blanche, L’Instant avant l’Aube, In May 2011, the Théâtre de l'Atelier in Paris produced Mari (The Sea) with Lea Drucker and Gilles Cohen, directed by Jean-Louis Benoît.
-In June 2012 Mari (The Sea) was presented in Polish at the Bez Granic Festival in Cieszyn, Poland.
+In 2003 Caspanello's play Mari (The Sea) received the Special Jury Prize of the Premio Riccione Teatro, awarded for playwriting.
+In 2004 the two-character play premiered at the Santarcangelo dei Teatri Festival, directed by and starring Caspanello, and also starring his wife, Cinzia Muscolino.
+Translated into French by Frank and Bruno La Brasca, the play has been produced by the French companies Cie La Strada, La Lune Blanche, L’Instant avant l’Aube, In May 2011, the Théâtre de l'Atelier in Paris produced Mari with Lea Drucker and Gilles Cohen, directed by Jean-Louis Benoît.
+In June 2012 Mari was presented in Polish at the Bez Granic Festival in Cieszyn, Poland.
 The french version of the play produced by the Compagnie La Lune Blanche was staged at the Festival d’Avignon Off in 2016.
-In November 2016 Caspanello directed Mari (The Sea) with Muscolino, at the University of Chicago Center at the University of Hong Kong.
-In 2018, Mari (The sea) inaugurated the Tramedautore Festival at the Piccolo Teatro (Milan).
+In November 2016 Caspanello directed Mari with Muscolino, at the University of Chicago Center at the University of Hong Kong.
+In 2018, Mari inaugurated the Tramedautore Festival at the Piccolo Teatro (Milan).

-In 2008 Caspanello directed the play Handscape, based on the texts of blogs and edited by Caspanello, which premiered at the Schauspielhaus in Graz, Austria.

-In May 2011, together with other playwrights from Belgium, Turkey, Canada and Poland, Caspanello was a guest at the Troisième Bureau of Grenoble at the Festival Regards Croisés, during which his play Nta ll’aria (In the air) was presented in French.
+In 2008 Caspanello directed the three-character play Handscape, based on the texts of blogs and edited by Caspanello, which premiered at the Schauspielhaus in Graz, Austria; it starred Caspanello, Muscolino and Calabrò.
+In May 2011, together with other playwrights from Belgium, Turkey, Canada and Poland, Caspanello was a guest at the Troisième Bureau of Grenoble at the Festival Regards Croisés, during which his three-character play Nta ll'aria (In the air) was presented as a mise-en-espace in French.
 In July 2011 Caspanello and his wife directed the festival Pubblico Incanto Artheater Festival, which took place in Sicily, in the municipality of Pagliara.

-In April 2013 his play Interno, translated into Greek by Tzina Karvounaki, was produced as part of the Contemporary Drama Forum at the French Institute in Athens.
+In 2011, Caspanello directed his two-character play Interno (Interior).
+Caspanello performed the play opposite his regular collaborator Tino Calabrò at the Teatro Vittorio Emanuele – Sala Laudamo in Messina.
+In April 2013 the play, translated into Greek by Tzina Karvounaki and directed by Andreas Koutsourelis, was produced as part of the Contemporary Drama Forum at the French Institute in Athens.

-On April 15, 2016, a seminar dedicated to Caspanello took place at the Library of the Italian Cultural Institute in Paris as part of Corps à corps.
+In 2015, his Quadri di una rivoluzione (Pictures from a Revolution) premiered at Nuovo Teatro Sanità in Naples; Caspanello directed and starred in the four-character play, which also starred Muscolino.
+On 15 April 2016, a seminar dedicated to Caspanello took place at the Library of the Italian Cultural Institute in Paris as part of Corps à corps.
 Récits de théâtre italien, a series of seminars organized in association with Paris-Sorbonne.
-Between 2016 and 2020 Caspanello directed the project WRITE – International Playwriting Residency held in Mandanici (Messina, Italy), involving European playwrights.
+Between 2016 and 2020 Caspanello directed the project WRITE – International Playwriting Residency held in Mandanici in Messina, Italy, involving European playwrights.
+The same year, his one-character play Niño (Boy) was produced at Teatro Cerca Casa and Casa Santanelli, both near Naples; Caspanello directed, and Muscolino starred.
+The play was revived the following year at Clan Off Teatro in Messina.
+Also in 2017, his play Orli (Bounds) premiered at the theatre Cantieri Culturali della Zisa in Palermo, produced by Suttascupa Theatre Company and directed by Giuseppe Massa.

-In 2021 Caspanello directed his play Fragile at the Teatro Comunale di Nardò in the Province of Lecce.
-Later that year his play Quadri di una rivoluzione (Pictures from a Revolution) was produced at the National Theatre of Kosovo in Pristina.
-In 2023 the same play, translated into French by Christophe Mileschi, was staged in Paris by Artanso – Collectif Artistique at the Théâtre Le Funambule Montmartre.